Bills–Dolphins rivalry: 1990–1999: Fight for AFC supremacy

-2000–09: Decline
+2000–2009: Decline

 When the NFL reshuffled its divisions after the Houston Texans joined, there was talk of the Bills moving to the AFC North, but Bills owner Ralph Wilson wanted to keep the Bills–Dolphins rivalry active, and thus, the Bills remained in the division.
 However, the rivalry declined sharply during the 2000s.
 The rise of the New England Patriots and their dominant reign over the AFC East took focus away from the rivalry.
 This decade was marked by the aftermath of the retirements of Kelly and Marino from the Bills and Dolphins, respectively.
 The Buffalo News later wrote that the rivalry had begun declining after the end of their careers.
 In addition, longtime Bills head coach Marv Levy, who had led the team during its run of success in the 1990s, had retired after the 1997 season.
 On the NFL's website, Nick Bakay attributed the decline to the reduced success of the Bills and Dolphins in the following years, as there were only three playoff appearances by either team in the 2000s, all by Miami, as the Bills missed the playoffs from 2000 to 2016.
 Each team won half of the 20 games in the series during the 2000s.

+Two games were noteworthy in this decade.
+On December 4, 2005, two former teammates from the Wisconsin Badgers football team, Lee Evans on the Bills and Chris Chambers on the Dolphins, turned in strong receiving performances for their respective teams.
+Evans set then career highs with receiving yards (117) and touchdowns (3), but Chambers set Miami franchise records for receptions (15) and receiving yards (238) as well as scoring the game-winning touchdown for Miami in the final seconds, helping the Dolphins erase an early 21–0 Bills lead to win 24–23.
 In 2008, the Bills hosted Miami at the Rogers Centre in Toronto, Canada; it was the first time the country had been the site of a regular season NFL game.
 Miami won the contest 16–3.